-The Practice Placement aspect of the programme is governed by clearly defined requirements through College of Occupational Therapy Professional Body Accreditation and Health Professional Council Accreditation.
+The Practice Placement aspect of the programme is governed by clearly defined requirements through College of Occupational Therapists Professional Body Accreditation and Health and Care Professional Council Approval.

-The Practice Placement elements are jointly planned, coordinated and administered in an All Wales collaboration since 2004, whilst each University maintains responsibility for each own students.
+The Practice Placement elements are jointly planned, coordinated and administered in an All Wales collaboration since 2004, whilst each University maintains responsibility for its own students.
 The All Wales perspective ensures a streamlined approach for all stakeholders; students, tutors and placement providers.
 Most importantly, an effective use of valuable placement opportunities.